atlantic

 In order to be able to apply the automated preprocessing `atlantic` pipeline you need first to import the package.

-The following needed step is to load a dataset and define your to be predicted target column name into the variable `target` and define split ratio for your Train and Validation subsets.
+The following needed step is to load a dataset, split it and define your to be predicted target column name into the variable `target`.

 You can customize the `fit_processing` method by altering the following running pipeline parameters:

-* split_ratio: Division ratio in which the preprocessing methods will be evaluated within the loaded Dataset.
+* split_ratio: Division ratio (Train\Validation) in which the preprocessing methods will be evaluated within the loaded Dataset.

-* relevance: Minimal value of the total sum of relative variable\feature importance percentage selected in the `H2O AutoML feature selection` step.
+* relevance: Minimal value of the total sum of relative feature importance percentage selected in the `H2O AutoML feature selection` step.

 * h2o_fs_models: Quantity of models generated for competition in step `H2O AutoML feature selection` to evaluate the relative importance of each feature (only leaderboard model is selected for evaluation).

-* encoding_fs: You can choose if you want to encond your features in order to reduce loading time in `H2O AutoML feature selection` step.
-If in `True` mode label encoding is applied to categorical features.
+* encoding_fs: You can choose if you want to enconde categorical features in order to reduce loading time in `H2O AutoML feature selection` step.

 * vif_ratio: This value defines the minimal `threshold` for Variance Inflation Factor filtering (default value=10).